lucaslimafernandes/Flask_DA/README.md

 1. Now, you're on your Ubuntu server

+2. First, update the repositories

+> sudo apt update

-2. Create a new user to use Ansible, my suggestion is a 'ansible' user, LOL
+3. Create a new user to use Ansible, my suggestion is a 'ansible' user, LOL

 > sudo adduser ansible

-3. Set the privileges in sudoers...... first access the sudoers
+4. Set the privileges in sudoers...... first access the sudoers

 > sudo nano /etc/sudoers

-4. Locate the User privilege specification, there is a specification to root user, just like that:
+5. Locate the User privilege specification, there is a specification to root user, just like that:

 root ALL=(ALL:ALL) ALL

-5. Add a line after the root line
+6. Add a line after the root line

 > ansible ALL=(ALL:ALL) NOPASSWD:ALL

-6. In this configuration, we're saying to Linux that, when you need to scale your privileges, just do it, don't question me about the password.
+7. In this configuration, we're saying to Linux that, when you need to scale your privileges, just do it, don't question me about the password.

 #### Other basic configurations in your Oracle instance